zakariakov/elokab-terminal/README.md

 ====================
 Elokab-terminal lightweight terminal program that supports the Arabic language......
-This program is part of the desktop
+This program is part of the elokab desktop